engagingnewsproject/enp-platform/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 We will fix any security issue that might arise but, at this moment, we cannot promise we’ll get back to active development and support on this plugin anytime soon.

+If you reach us by email or any other direct contact means, we’ll assume you are in need of urgent, premium, and of course, paid-for support.

 If some company wants to make a proposal to take ownership of this plugin, please contact us to info @ webdados .pt We’ll not pass ownership of the plugin to anyone (person or company) that does not have a solid roadmap and business model for this plugin, in order to guarantee the current users that development and support will be resumed.